Poland summons Belarusian charge d'affaires over diplomat's expulsion | Law-Order

 Poland summons Belarusian charge d'affaires over diplomat's expulsion

+"The Ministry of Foreign Affairs confirms the fact that the (Belarusian) charge d'affaires was called in in a case related to the expulsion of a Polish consul," spokesman Lukasz Jasina said in a statement.

-The Polish foreign ministry summoned the Belarusian charge d'affaires over the expulsion of a Polish diplomat from Belarus, it said on Wednesday, amid simmering tensions between the countries.
+The Polish foreign ministry summoned the Belarusian charge d'affaires over the expulsion of a Polish diplomat from Belarus, it said on Wednesday.

-"The Ministry of Foreign Affairs confirms the fact that the charge d'affaires was called in in a case related to the expulsion of a Polish consul," spokesman Lukasz Jasina said in a statement.
+Tensions have been running high between the neighbours over a migrant crisis that the European Union and Poland say was engineered by Belarus, a charge Minsk denies.
+Warsaw also accuses President Alexander Lukashenko's government of oppressing Belarus's small Polish ethnic minority.
+"The Ministry of Foreign Affairs confirms the fact that the (Belarusian) charge d'affaires was called in in a case related to the expulsion of a Polish consul," spokesman Lukasz Jasina said in a statement.
+"At this stage, steps are being taken to verify the information provided and to clarify the situation."

+Jasina said the expelled diplomat was the Polish consul in the border city of Brest.
+The Belarusian foreign ministry could not immediately be reached for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)